himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

    * Observe the HTTP callback trigger.
 5. Copy the flag released at the final step of the callback visualization.

-### 🗣️ YouTube Script (What to Say)
-> *"If an application is vulnerable to blind SSRF or blind XXE, the server processes our input but doesn't return any response.
-To confirm the bug, we use Out-of-Band attacks (OAST).
-We tell the server to query a domain we control (Burp Collaborator).
-When the server makes a DNS or HTTP lookup, Collaborator logs it, verifying the vulnerability.
-This simulation shows you exactly how this back-and-forth callback works step-by-step!"*

-### ⚠️ Common Student Pitfalls
-* Expecting Burp Suite Community Edition to have the native 'Burp Collaborator client' tab (this is a Professional-only feature, which is why this visual simulation is so valuable for learning the theory!).

 ### 💡 Concepts Taught
 * Out-of-Band Application Security Testing (OAST)